 All of that being said, when choosing your Washington State elopement location, it’s definitely helpful to brainstorm what types of landscapes speak to the two of you.
 Would you prefer a mountainous elopement ceremony?
 Or maybe something by the water?
 Bring these preferences to your elopement photographer and they can help narrow things down.
 We chat a bit more in detail out this in our Ultimate Elopement Planning Checklist, which covers basically the entire adventure elopement process from start to finish.

 Once you and your elopement photographer have narrowed down your preferred Washington State elopement location, they should point you in the direction of where/how you can apply for the needed weddings permits.
 One big note: in busy places like Mt Rainier National Park, you should expect the permit process to take a few weeks at the soonest.
 Unfortunately the awesome people who work in these offices are really overworked and usually under-staffed.
-The permit office is very busy, so if a specific date or time is super important to you, make sure you get your permit in as soon as possible (in fact, we recommend applying for one as soon as you have your location selected).
+The permit office is very busy, so if a specific date or time is super important to you, make sure you get your permit for your Washington State elopement as soon as possible (in fact, we recommend applying for one as soon as you have your location selected).

 When it comes to elopement timelines, we really only recommend two options to our couples: sunrise elopements and sunset elopements.
 Why?
 For starters, as elopement photographers, we specialize in finding the best light for our couples.
 Unless you’re dealing with an overcast day (which is definitely possible when you elope in Washington State!), sunrise and sunset will give you that golden, beautiful light that you just won’t find midday if it’s a sunny day.

-Once you’ve determined the time of day for your WA elopement, chat with your elopement photographer about crafting your elopement day timeline.
+Once you’ve determined the time of day for your elopement, chat with your elopement photographer about crafting your Washington State elopement day timeline.
 As elopement photographers ourselves, it’s our priority to make sure we’re there to help you through sorting out what your elopement timeline could look like.
 There’s no reason for you to have to figure it all out by yourself.